-Before testing any biological product candidate, including a gene therapy product, in humans, the product candidate enters the preclinical testing stage.
+Before testing any investigational product, including a gene therapy product, in humans, the product candidate enters the preclinical testing stage.
 Preclinical tests, also referred to as non-clinical studies, include laboratory evaluations of product chemistry, toxicity and formulation, as well as animal studies to assess the potential safety and activity of the product candidate.
 Preclinical tests must comply with the laws and regulations and other requirements, including Good Laboratory Practices (GLP), in each jurisdiction in which they are conducted.

-Clinical trials involving human beings are typically conducted in three sequential phases that may overlap or be combined:
+Clinical trials involving human beings are typically conducted in three phases that may overlap or be combined:

-- Phase I. The biological product is initially introduced into healthy human subjects and tested for safety, dose tolerance, absorption, metabolism, distribution and excretion.
+- Phase I. The investigational product is initially introduced into healthy human subjects and tested for safety, dose tolerance, absorption, metabolism, distribution and excretion.
 In the case of some products for severe or life-threatening diseases, especially when the product may be too inherently toxic to ethically administer to healthy volunteers, the initial human testing is often conducted in patients. - Phase II.
-The biological product is evaluated in a limited patient population to identify possible adverse effects and safety risks, to preliminarily evaluate the efficacy of the product for specific targeted diseases and to determine dosage tolerance, optimal dosage and dosing schedule. - Phase III.
-Studies in Phase III are designed to confirm the preliminary evidence accumulated in Phase II that a drug is regulations regarding testing, manufacturing, safety, efficacy, labeling, packaging, storage, record keeping, distribution, export and import, reporting, approval, advertising and other promotional practices.
+The investigational product is evaluated in a limited patient population to identify possible adverse effects and safety risks, to preliminarily evaluate the efficacy of the product for specific targeted diseases and to determine dosage tolerance, optimal dosage and dosing schedule. - Phase III.
+Studies in Phase III are designed to confirm the preliminary evidence accumulated in Phase II that a product regarding testing, manufacturing, safety, efficacy, labeling, packaging, storage, record keeping, distribution, export and import, reporting, approval, advertising and other promotional practices.

-safe and effective for use in the intended indication and recipient population.
+is safe and effective for use in the intended indication and recipient population.
 These studies are intended to provide an adequate basis for marketing approval.
-Studies in Phase III may also further explore the dose-response relationship, or explore the drug's use in wider populations, in different stages of disease, or in combination with another drug.
+Studies in Phase III may also further explore the dose-response relationship or explore the product's use in wider populations, in different stages of disease, or in combination with another drug.

 Clinical trials may, at times, be necessary after marketing in order to explain certain side effects, explore a specific pharmacological effect, or obtain additional data that is more precise.
-A regulatory authorization is required for the conduct of clinical trials.
+Regulatory authorization is required for the conduct of clinical trials.

-The regulatory authorities may block the protocols for clinical trials suggested by the companies that apply to test products, suspend them, or require significant modifications in them.
-Moreover, the patient must be kept informed of the objective, the methodology, and the time period of the research, as well as of the anticipated benefits, constraints, and foreseeable risks resulting from the administration of the products that are the object of the clinical trials.
-The information communicated is summarized in a written document delivered to the patient prior to any administration of products, and the latter must confirm his or her agreement to participate in the clinical trial by signing an informed consent form.
+The regulatory authorities may block the conduct of investigational product clinical trials submitted by the companies, suspend them, or require significant modifications in them.
+Moreover, the patient must be kept informed of the objective, the methodology, and the time period of the research, as well as of the anticipated benefits, constraints, and foreseeable risks resulting from the administration of the products investigated in clinical trials.
+The information communicated is summarized in a written document delivered to the patient prior to any administration of investigational products, and the latter must confirm his or her agreement to participate in the clinical trial by signing an informed consent form.